bahmutov/cypress-slack-notify/README.md

 ![Notify Slack messages](./images/notify.png)

 To use this plugin, you will need to get yourself a `SLACK_TOKEN` by making a new Slack App.
 This app needs a bot token with the scope `"chat:write"` to post messages.
 If you want to tag specific users, you will need to give the app `"users:read"` too.
 For details, see [Slack API docs](https://api.slack.com/methods/chat.postMessage).
+You will need to invite the registered and installed Slack App to each channel you would like to post messages by this plugin.

 ## Install